robertpataki/blog.robertpataki.com/source/_posts/2014-08-21-stuffed-portobello-mushrooms.markdown

 {% img post-photo /images/posts/stuffed-portobello-mushrooms-2-preview.jpg Serving the stuffed mushrooms on a plate with brown rice and tomatoes %}

-## Use up the leftover sauce as spread
+## Using the leftover dip

-If there is any leftover sauce, put it in the fridge and you can have it on some fresh toast the next morning :)
+The leftover dip is perfect to be used as spread on some fresh bread!
+Put it on a slice of fresh sourdough bread with a pinch of salt and some chillies and enjoy it for breakfast the next morning :)

 {% img post-photo /images/posts/stuffed-portobello-mushrooms-1-preview.jpg Serving the leftover stfuffing as spread on some sourdough bread with green peppers and red chilli %}

-Enjoy!
+I hope you will enjoy this recipe, and once you tried it please let me know in the comments how it worked out for you - or if there is anything you'd change to make it better!